Ben216k/Mini-Monterey-Patcher/README.md

 # Mini Monterey Patcher

+**Mini Monterey is reaching End of Life.
+On December 11th 2021, this repo will be archived and no further support will be provided.**

 A mini patcher for macOS Monterey by Ben Sova.

 Full support for **Mid 2013 and later**.
 Some support for **Early 2012 and later**.